molecule47/molecule47/README.md

 → Ethical Hacking (Penetration Testing, etc.)
 → Graphic Design

-I have 2 years of experience with Linux, successfully created Discord bots with exceptional features.
-I enjoy learning new things and using code to solve problems.
+I have 2 years of experience with Linux and I have successfully created Discord bots with exceptional features.
+Learning new things and using code to solve problems has always been common in my life.

 <!--
 **molecule47/molecule47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.